Get to know your mind. It’s awesome.

 Dr Sarah Russo, Clinical Psychologist

-Sarah Russo is clinically trained and committed to improving the health and wellbeing of adolescents and adults.
-She has a warm and engaging interpersonal style and works collaboratively with clients to assist them in achieving personal goals.
-She has experience working with a range of issues including anxiety, depression, stress, interpersonal relationship difficulties, self-esteem, body image, trauma and school related difficulties.
-Her other areas of interest include perinatal and postnatal health and parenting issues.
-She completed her doctoral thesis in the area of body image and specialised in working with adolescents and young adults.
-She has worked in public mental health and private practice, and her therapeutic framework incorporates CBT, ACT, mindfulness and motivational interviewing.
+Sarah is clinically trained and committed to improving the health and wellbeing of children, adolescents, families, and adults.
+Sarah has a warm, compassionate and thoughtful approach in supporting people to work through challenges and works collaboratively with them to assist in achieving their personal goals.
+She has experience working with a range of issues including anxiety, depression, stress, interpersonal relationship difficulties, self-esteem, body image/disordered eating, trauma, family systems issues, parenting, behavioural problems, school related difficulties and general mental health and wellbeing.
+She completed her doctoral thesis in the area of body image/disordered eating and has an interest in working with children, adolescents and young people.
+She has worked in public mental health (child and adolescent mental health), school settings, youth forensic settings and private practice.
+Sarah’s therapeutic approach is informed by a variety of evidence based interventions including CBT, ACT, mindfulness, emotion focused therapy (EFT) and motivational interviewing.

 Dr Melissa Marot, Coaching Psychologist